osoner/countly-documentation/reference/sdk-methods-for-custom-events.md

 #SDK Methods for Custom Events

-With the release of v12.08, we have introduced a custom event system in Countly.
 In this article we will go over the functionality by showing the usage of the methods in the Countly SDKs.

 In all the examples below we will be recording a **purchase** event.
 Here is a quick summary what information each usage will provide us;